EventStore/eventstore.org/_posts/2013-02-20-getting-started-part-2-implementing-the-commondomain-repository-interface.md

 <strike>Jon Oliver’s</strike>* <strike>excellent</strike>** [CommonDomain](https://github.com/joliver/CommonDomain) project has been around for some time, and many developers have built systems either using it directly or using it as inspiration for their own Aggregate + Event Sourcing base classes and repository interfaces.
 In this post, we’ll look at implementing the `IRepository` interface using the Event Store for storage.

-The purpose of this is to provide a sample implementation that you can customise according to the specific needs of your system rather than to provide framework code - for this reason we don't intend to provide a NuGet package of it!
+The purpose of this is to provide a sample implementation that you can customise according to the specific needs of your system rather than to provide framework code - for this reason we don’t intend to provide a NuGet package of it!
 The code, along with some integration tests and the necessary supporting files, are available in the [GitHub repository for this blog series](https://github.com/eventstore/getting-started-with-event-store).

 ## The Interface